Browser Cookies

 Please note that if our system detects more than 30 minutes of inactivity in your browser, your registration spots will no longer be reserved and you will need to begin again.

-WEST TORONTO SKATING CLUB WAIVER, RULES AND REGULATIONS
+WEST TORONTO SKATING CLUB RELEASE AND WAIVER OF LIABILITY, CODE OF CONDUCT, RULES AND REGULATIONS

 RULES AND REGULATIONS- REGISTRATION AND REFUNDS: